Current J-1 Students: Employment

 - Employment end date

 For students with graduate assistantships, please have your department use the linked letter from graduate college.
-Please note that your department should copy this template to their department letterhead.
+Please note that your department should copy this letter template [PDF] to their department letterhead.
 Students who will be working different numbers of hours in different semesters should submit separate letters each semester.

 Once you complete your academic program, you are no longer eligible for on-campus employment unless you have obtained employment authorization based on academic training.